agiliq/agiliq-jekyll/_posts/2017-12-29-when-and-how-use-django-templateview.markdown

 	class AboutUs(TemplateView):
 		template_name = 'about-us.html'

 As you can notice, we didn't have to provide a get() implementation while using TemplateView.
 TemplateView has it's own get().
-TemplateView.get() also encapsulates the creation of HttpResponse object and returning it.
+TemplateView.get() also encapsulates the creation of HttpResponse/TemplateResponse object and returning the response object.

 We only had to specify the template_name while using TemplateView.